 In settings where families value immunization, but also fail to get their children fully vaccinated, a simple form of social signaling may motivate caregivers to complete their children’s vaccination schedules.
 This research investigates this question in a context where parents are viewed by their peers as good parents for vaccinating their children.
 The research introduces a novel, yet simple form of social influence––a bracelet––which makes a child’s immunization status visible, and investigates its impact on childhood immunization rates.
 It also tests whether impacts are driven by reputational concerns or by other factors.

 Social signaling has several potential advantages over other policy options: by motivating families to go to clinics, it allows health care workers to stay at central clinics where they can see more patients, rather than being dispatched to remote areas; it is also more affordable and simpler to implement than providing families with financial or material incentives to vaccinate their children.

-Sierra Leone has one of the highest rates of infant mortality in the world with under-five mortality at 156 per 1,000 live births.1 2 The Government of Sierra Leone, together with development partners is heavily investing in strengthening health services.
+Sierra Leone has one of the highest rates of infant mortality in the world with under-five mortality at 156 per 1,000 live births.4,5 The Government of Sierra Leone, together with development partners is heavily investing in strengthening health services.
 However, there is a shortage of information on cost-effective ways to do this in a state with weak capacity.

-Innovations for Poverty Action is working with researchers to rigorously measure the impact of social incentives, in the form of colored bracelets, on caregivers’ decisions to immunize their children.
-The design enables researchers to test both the effectiveness of the bracelets and to understand if behavior change is driven by social signaling or learning.
+Researchers worked with IPA to rigorously evaluate the impact of social incentives, in the form of colored bracelets, on childhood immunization.
+The design enabled researchers to test both the effectiveness of the bracelets and to understand if behavior change was driven by social signaling concerns, or other factors such as learning.